simonmichael/hledger/MANUAL.md

 -   The date-format field contains the expected format for the input dates: this is the same as that accepted by the Haskell [formatTime](http://hackage.haskell.org/packages/archive/time/latest/doc/html/Data-Time-Format.html#v:formatTime) function.
-Note that '%d' and '%m' specifiers require day and month numbers to have leading zeroes, otherwise your format might fail to work.
+Notes: the '%d' and '%m' specifiers expect leading zeroes;
+    the '%y' specifier works better when hledger is built with version 1.2.0.5 or greater of the time library.

 -   The remainder of the file is account-assigning rules.
 Each is a paragraph consisting of one or more description-matching patterns